RealTimeChris/simdjson/doc/iterate_many.md

 file line by line, using a utility function like `std::getline` or equivalent, and would then use the `parse` on each of those lines.
-From a performance point of view, this process is highly inefficient,  in that it requires a lot of unnecessary memory allocation and makes use of the `getline` function, which is fundamentally slow, slower than the act of parsing with simdjson [(more on this here)](https://lemire.me/blog/2019/06/18/how-fast-is-getline-in-c/).
+From a performance point of view, this process is highly inefficient,  in that it requires a lot of unnecessary memory allocation and makes use of the `getline` function, which is fundamentally slow, slower than the act of parsing with simdjson2 [(more on this here)](https://lemire.me/blog/2019/06/18/how-fast-is-getline-in-c/).

 Unlike the popular parser RapidJson, our DOM does not require the buffer once the parsing job is